Is Baroque Week for you?

 To see the constitution, please click here.

-In this session we largely separate the singers and instrumentalists so that the singers have a chance to work in small consorts (usually one to a part) with basso continuo and possibly a few other instrumentalists.
-On some days singers will study solos in a masterclass format.
+In this session we largely separate the singers and instrumentalists so that the singers have a chance to work in small consorts (one to a part) with basso continuo and possibly a few other instrumentalists.
+On two days singers will study solos in a masterclass format.
 This gives the chance for most players to concentrate on instrumental chamber music of their own choice.

-After dinner all are invited to take part in the choir or accompanying orchestra, which this year will include music by Charpentier.
-This will be performed in Saturday’s final concert, together with some of the pieces studied in Session 1.
+After dinner all are invited to take part in the choir or accompanying orchestra, which this year will feature Coronation Anthems: Handel’s Let thy hand be strengthened, and Purcell’s I was glad.
+These will be performed in Saturday’s final concert, together with a selection of the pieces studied in Session 1.

 On Wednesday evening there will be a concert given by the tutors which will centre around this year’s theme.